-Last weekend I attended Liverpool Comic Con 2019.
-As mentioned during my review of LCC 2019, this was just one of many conventions and events I’ve been to over the years.
+Last weekend I attended Comic Con Liverpool 2019.
+As mentioned during my review of CCL 2019, this was just one of many conventions and events I’ve been to over the years.

 From Memorabilia and Manchester Film and Comic Con to Collectormania, Bat Con UK, Play Expo, Grimmfest 2018 and more, I’ve been attending conventions, festivals and geek-based events for more than 20 years.